Graph-based Algorithm Unfolding for Energy-aware Power Allocation in Wireless Networks: Numerical Evaluation

 \section{Numerical Evaluation}

-We demonstrate and validate the performance of USCA through extensive numerical experiments in various settings\footnote{The implementation of our method is available at \url{https://github.com/bl166/usca_power_control}.
-All experiments were conducted using an NVIDIA GeForce GTX 1080 Ti Graphics Card.}.
-Section~\ref{sec:exp:compare} compares USCA with other candidate approaches, where training and test data are drawn from the same channel distribution.
-We then test the generalizability of the proposed method to changes in the network density and size (Section~\ref{sec:exp:network}) and to changes in the channel distribution (Section~\ref{sec:exp:dist}).
-Finally, in Section~\ref{sec:exp:supervision} we analyze up to what extent labeled data can aid the learning process.
+through extensive numerical experiments in various settings\footnote{The implementation of our method is available at \url{https://github.com/bl166/usca_power_control}.
+All experiments were conducted using an NVIDIA GeForce GTX 1080 Ti Graphics Card.}. {Section~\ref{sec:exp:compare} validates the superior performance of USCA compared with other approaches}, where training and test data are drawn from the same channel distribution.
+We then {evince the generalizability} of the proposed method to changes in the network density and size (Section~\ref{sec:exp:network}) and to changes in the channel distribution (Section~\ref{sec:exp:dist}).
+Finally, in Section~\ref{sec:exp:supervision} we analyze up to what extent fine-tuning on a limited number of samples drawn from a distribution $\ccalH_1$ different from the training distribution $\ccalH_0$ can aid in transfer learning on $\ccalH_1$.\looseness=-1